markbeep/htmx-blog/content/posts/tidy-system-with-aconfmgr.md

 ## And there's more

 `aconfmgr apply` doesn't only remove unlisted packages, it also adds uninstalled but listed packages.
-It also doesn't track packages, but it also keeps track of files (like the config files in /etc).
+It also doesn't only track packages, but it also keeps track of files (like the config files in /etc).

 So in theory you can use it to backup your system state and if you ever decide to reset your system, you can hop back with the correct packages and files.